46353658/comic-stock/known_issues.md

 -   // create an array and then destroy all elements
   supplierServiceSubscription: Subscription;
 - use http.getArgumentList (HttpParams) for limit=500 (or whatever)
+- if supplier.detail.component.ts ngOnDestroy unsubcribes from
+  this.saveSupplierDetailSubscription, get this error: core.js:15724 ERROR Error: Uncaught (in promise): TypeError: Cannot read property 'unsubscribe' of undefined when going back to suppliers from edit-supplier

 done: